umutsatir/rps/README.md

 # Rock Paper Scissors

 Simple rock paper scissors game.
+You can check it in this link: https://umutsatir.github.io/rps/